modeckrus/upgrader_modeck/README.md

 popup alert prompt, and the [UpgradeCard](#card-example) class is used to display the inline material design card.

 ### Localization
-The text displayed in the `upgrader` package is localized in [many languages](#language-localization), and supports customization.
+The text displayed in the `upgrader_modeck` package is localized in [many languages](#language-localization), and supports customization.

 ### Release Notes
 The release notes are displayed by default when a new version is available.
 On Android